1. Common term used to describe a desktop computer.

 In the above picture, is an example of the Microsoft Windows 95 Desktop.
-In this picture, there are Desktop icons on the left-hand-side of the window, blue and white clouds for the wallpaper, and the Taskbar is found on the bottom of the screen.
+In this picture, there are Desktop icons on the left-hand-side of the window with a blue and white clouds for the wallpaper and the Taskbar is found on the bottom of the screen.

 What icons and items are found on the Windows Desktop?